guie01/Project-W7-Group-5/README.md

 * As a user, I want to call for my location and render a map.
 This feature is possible while visiting a park and enhances their experience to have information at their fingertips.

+* Recent search history by state is rendered on-screen as the user traverses the API.
+The search is cleared when window is closed.

 <a name="design"></a>
 ## Site design